PUTvision/qgis-plugin-deepness/docs/source/main/model_zoo/MODEL_ZOO.md

 The [Model ZOO](https://chmura.put.poznan.pl/s/2pJk4izRurzQwu3) is a collection of pre-trained, deep learning models in the ONNX format.
 It allows for an easy-to-use start with the plugin.

+ NOTE: the provided models are not universal tools and will perform well only on similar data as in the training datasets.
+If you notice the model is not perfroming well on your data, consider re-training (or fine-tuning) it on your data.

+ If you do not have machine learning expertise, feel free to contact the plugin authors for help or advice.

 ## Segmentation models

 | Model                                                                            | Input size | CM/PX | Description                                                                                                                                                                                                                                                                                                                                                                         | Example image |